Multilevel Marketing (MLM Meaning)

 - Herbalife Ltd., founded in 1980.
 Herbalife has annual sales of $4.8 billion and has over 2.7 million sales associates.
 Products include cosmetics, personal care items and nutritional supplements.
 In 2016 Herbalife was cleared of allegations of having a fraudulent business model after an investigation by the FBI failed to find sufficient evidence.

 Listing these three is talking about just the peak of a truly gigantic iceberg.
-According to the Direct Selling Association, in 2015 over 20 million people in the U.S. were involved in direct selling, with total sales of $36.1 billion.
+According to the Direct Selling Association, in 2016 20.5 million people in the U.S. were involved in direct selling, with total sales of $35.54 billion.
 More than 74 percent of the American public has purchased goods or services through direct selling.
-Worldwide sales are also strong with more than $154 billion in sales.

 Why Is Multilevel Marketing So Popular?